owainow/aro-migration-hackathon-run/docs/readme.md

 ##### Step 1: Build and Push Container Images

+If running these commands in WSL please switch to powershell as your build arg may be passed through incorrectly.

 ```bash
 # Log in to your ACR.
 echo You may need to load your environment file using the command "source .env"

 source .env
 az acr login --name $ACR_NAME